zsyJosh/ShiyuZhao-homepage/content/research/gnn_matching/index.md

 ---
-title: "Knowledge Graph System: Graph Reasoning with GNN Matching"
+title: "Comprehensive and distinguishable graph-linked embedding for multi-omics single-cell data integration"
-summary: "A graph-matching model with theoretical guarantees for human-readable rules extraction.
-It proposes that checking the condition of a rule is equivalent to performing subgraph isomorphism tests.
-It trains a graph neural network (GNN) on the line graph and exploits the trained model with matching-based grading.
-With high precision, the extracted rules help to provide a user-friendly interface in the system and serves as a tool for the interpretability analysis of GNN models."
+summary: "It solves the indistinguishability of aggregating multi-omics data on the graph for the graph-linked embedding.
+It also enriches the multi-omics information of graph embedding by using multiple aggregators in the GNN"
 tags:
   - Graph Representation Learning, Interactive System
 date: '2016-04-27T00:00:00Z'